-When the Legislature meets for a regular session in each odd-numbered year, the session may not exceed 90 days.
-A Legislature may increase the limit on the length of any subsequent session of the Legislature.
+When the Legislature meets for a regular session in each odd-numbered year, the session may not exceed 90 legislative days.

-The law provides that each regular session of the Legislature begins at noon on the first Monday of
+The law provides that each regular session of the Legislature begins at noon on the first Monday of January.

-January.
 When January 1 falls on a Monday, the regular session begins on the first Wednesday in January (section 5-2-103, MCA).